uvrajanshuman/Spring-Core/src/main/java/com/refstash/beans_and_ioc_container/README.md

 # Spring IOC Container

 A component/program of spring framework which maintains the lifecycle of the managed objects.
 These managed objects are called Spring Beans.<br>
-The IOC container is responsible for object creation, holding them in memory, injecting them into other objects as per need, as well as managing entire lifecycle of these objects from creation till destruction.
+The IOC container is responsible for object creation, holding them in memory, injecting them into other objects as per need, as well as managing the entire lifecycle of these objects from creation till destruction.

 It implements the principle of dependency injection and facilitates loose coupling between components.